 - 1. Living below the poverty line

-- Excluded and/or marginalised populations and/or communities
+- 2. Excluded and/or marginalised populations and/or communities

 - 3. People with disabilities

 - 4. Migrants and/or displaced persons

-- 5. Undereducated

-- 6. Underserved, owing to a lack of quality access to essential goods and services

-- 7. Unemployed - 8.
+- 5. Undereducated - 6.
+Underserved, owing to a lack of quality access to essential goods and services - 7.
+Unemployed and/or workers affected by climate transition - 8.
 Women and/or sexual and gender minorities - 9.
 Aging populations and vulnerable youth - 10.
-Other vulnerable groups, including as a result of natural disasters
+Other vulnerable groups, including as a result of natural disasters, climate change, and/or climate transition projects that cause or exacerbate socioeconomic inequity

 There are several categories and sets of criteria defining Social Projects already in existence in the market that can be used as complementary guidance.
-Issuers and other stakeholders can refer to case studies and examples through links that can be found in the sustainable finance section of ICMA's website.
+Issuers and other stakeholders can refer to examples that can be found in the sustainable-bond-issuers database available on ICMA's website.
 Definitions of Social Projects may also vary depending on sector and geography.